Looking For A Chiropractor In Augusta?

 Many times, back pain does not have a cause.
 A test or imaging study can help diagnose the problem.
 An experienced chiropractor will often be able pinpoint the cause.

-These conditions are often associated with back pain:
+These conditions are frequently associated with back problems:

 Strained muscles can often cause back discomfort.
 Strain is often caused by incorrect lifting heavy objects or sudden awkward movements.

 Overactivity can also cause strain.
 A good example is stiffness and soreness from too much activity, such as yard work or playing sports.